jQuery Contact Form with Attachment using PHP

 Contact Form with File Attachment

-This HTML code is used to show the contact form fields to the user who wants to send an enquiry via this form.
-This form contains inputs for entering the name, email, mail subject, content and the file attachment.
+This HTML code shows the contact form fields to the user who wants to send an inquiry via this form.
+This form contains inputs for entering the name, email, mail subject, content, and file attachment.

 In this form, all the fields are required.
-So, I have added Javascript validation for checking the non-emptiness of all fields and to validate the email using regex.
+So, I have added Javascript validation to check the non-emptiness of all fields and validate the email using Regex.
 This validation script will be called on submitting this form.

 <form id="frmContact" action="" method="post">